 TOP 10 TOOLS TO PREVENT HEART DISEASE

 2) Eat a healthful, balanced, varied diet to help prevent heart disease, hypertension, and type-2 diabetes.
 Enjoy a variety of fruits and copious amounts of vegetables; eat whole grains and complex carbohydrates like oatmeal.
 Choose lean proteins.
-Include healthful fats found in salmon, avocados and nuts, and limit saturated fats found in fatty meats and cheese.
-Avoid processed food, fried food, fad diets and extremes.
+Include healthful fats found in fatty fish like salmon, sardines, anchovies, tuna., avocados, and nuts, and limit saturated fats found in fatty meats and cheese.
+Avoid processed food, fried food, fad diets, and extremes.
 Limit salt and simple sugars; sugar is our enemy.
 Drink more water and less soda.

 4) Reduce stress.
 Try exercise - guaranteed to relieve stress.
 Walk with a friend and chat, take a dog and run; dance, garden, learn to do yoga... the possibilities are endless.
 Listen to music.
 Take a series of deep breaths in through your nose and out through your mouth.
 Turn off your phone and disconnect.
 Get more sleep.